 Images via Ilka Mészely

-Kate O’Reilly can’t follow directions but manages to find plenty of work somehow.
-Always: good food, multiple beverages, houseplants, loads of affection, and a big stack of things to read.
-Never: uses the internet to argue or win things.
-She lives in Minneapolis with her family and you can find her on Instagram daily @cleverkate.
+Kate O’Reilly can’t really follow directions but manages to find plenty of work somehow.
+Loves food, affection and a big stack of things to read.
+Never uses the internet to argue or win things.
+Follow her on Instagram at @cleverkate.